 Florida voter registration deadlines

-- In-person: 29 days before Election Day
+- Register to vote (online): 29 days before Election Day

-- Online: 29 days before Election Day
+- Register to vote (in person): 29 days before Election Day

 Florida voter registration rules

 - be a citizen of the United States

 - be a legal resident of both the State of Florida and of the county in which you seek to be registered